mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 # The Story

 Recently, my team found themselves in a situation where they needed to have a staging or development Jenkins environment.
-The motivation behind the need for a new environment was that, we needed a backup Jenkins environment and a place where new Jenkins users could get their hands dirty with Jenkins without having to worry about changes to the production environment.
+The motivation behind the need for a new environment was that we needed a backup Jenkins environment and a place where new Jenkins users could get their hands dirty with Jenkins without having to worry about changes to the production environment.

 For this task, I decided to pair with my padawan/mentee (@AneleMakhaba) as he was a good fit for the task which had been in the backlog for a while.